 “For decades, “how to contain health care costs?” has been a major recurring theme for health economists and policymakers around the world.
 Therefore, credible empirical analyses of the right tail of health expenditure distributions harbor great potential to answer some of the most pressing policy questions.”
 (Karlsson et al., 2024)

 Policy decisions regarding allocation of health care resources depend on accurate, reliable determinations about the costs of medical care and expenditures.
 Health care cost and utilization data, however, often have several key characteristics that make accurate estimation of utilization outcomes (e.g. cost, visits, length of stay) more challenging, rendering them vulnerable to a surplus of methods and recommendations; in fact, many authors use a combination of data processing methods and modeling techniques to accommodate these characteristics.
 Though recent literature has largely endorsed the two-part model for estimation of cost outcomes, many authors continue to apply data processing techniques (such as top-coding) in combination with these modeling methods, and frequently with little discussion or justification for their data transformation selection.
-This study will contribute to the literature by examining one of the most common data processing methods, top-coding, and its effects on estimates.
+This study will contribute to the literature by examining one of the most common data processing methods, top-coding, and its effects on estimates when used in conjunction with a two-part generalized linear model, following recent papers on this topic (CITE).

 Frequently, the main goal of empirical analysis in this area is to obtain reliable estimates of policy parameters like the marginal effects or average marginal effects of x on some function of the conditional distribution of y (typically E[y|x]) and its corresponding marginal effects.
 Most empirical analyses of healthcare cost data are regression based (analysis considers various features of the distribution of cost outcomes (y) conditional on covariates (x), with most instances focusing on the conditional mean E[y|x] and the parameters describing it (e.g. E[y|x] = g(b0 + b1x1 + b2x2 +…+ bnxn, where g(x) refers to some functional form).
 (Mullahy, 2009).